CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day03-git/README.md

    * create a repository
    * create a README.md
    * what is md? markdown, a text file
-   * why is README important?
+   * why is a README important?
    * README.md is default file that always shows on the repo under the files
    * How to edit online ?
    * show the commits by clicking history